the-coder-kalisa/CognitoVault/README.md

 ### 📜 License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+This project is licensed under this License.
+See [THE LICENSE](LICENSE) for more information.

 ---